krish-p577/krish-p577/README.md

-- 👋 Hi, I’m @krish-p577
+- 👋 Hi, My name is Krish
-- I am a current student at the Univeristy of Toronto
+- Currently a Student and The Univeristy oF Toronto
--
+- Hosting my projects here

 <!---
 krish-p577/krish-p577 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.